buildpacks/rfcs/text/0133-explicit-layer-order.md

 Layers need to be loaded in several locations:

-- At "build" time, multiple buildpacks can run simultaneously.
+- At "build" time, multiple buildpacks can run sequentially.
 If a layer is created with `build=true` in its TOML, it will be loaded and visible to buildpacks that run after it.
 - At "launch" time.
 When an image is finalized, if a layer is created with `launch=true`, it is TOML and will be loaded when the image is launched (such as `docker run`).
 - Inside of the same buildpack.
 A large buildpack may generate several layers that depend on each other.
 For example the `heroku/ruby` buildpack first downloads a ruby executable and places it in a `ruby` layer.
 It then executes code such as `gem install` and `bundle install` that depend on that ruby executable.
 It's a buildpack author's responsibility to make sure any environment variable modifications needed at `build` or `launch` time are also tracked and re-exported (or passed) to code running in the same buildpack.